-Alternative Street Standards Requested: See attached memo dated December 5, 2021 -Alternative street standard to allow a short section of Koda Street (See Sheet P4) to exceed a 12-percent street grade.
+Alternative Street Standards Requested: See attached memo dated December 5, 2021

-- -Alternative street standard to allow a short section Sarah Renee Street (See Sheet P4) to exceed a 12-percent street grade. - -Alternative Street Standard to allow the street radius on Koda Street to exceed code requirements.
+- Alternative street standard to allow a short section of Koda Street (See Sheet P4) to exceed a 12-percent street grade.
+Alternative street standard to allow a short section Sarah Renee Street (See Sheet P8) to exceed a 12-percent street grade.
+Alternative street standard to allow a Lone Oak Road (See Sheet P9) to exceed a 12-percent street grade. - 2) -Alternative Street Standard to allow the street radius on Koda Street to exceed code requirements. - 3) -Alternative Street Standard to allow La Cresta Drive to be constructed with a 51foot wide right-of-way with curb line sidewalks.

-The applicant is requesting an alternative street standard to street grade.
+1)The applicant is requesting an alternative street standard to street grade .
 As shown on the street sections provided, a short section of Koda Street and Sarah Renee Street will have a 15% street grade.
 Due to the topography of the site and the proposed street alignments with existing streets, this proposed streets within the subdivision exceed the street grade allowed.